JoshuaMorris/advent-of-code/2017/12/README.md

 **How many programs** are in the group that contains program ID `0`?

+That's the right answer!
+You are **one gold star** closer to debugging the printer.

+Your puzzle answer was `115`.

+**The first half of this puzzle is complete!
+It provides one gold star: `*`**

 ## --- Part Two ---

+There are more programs than just the ones in the group containing program ID `0`.
+The rest of them have no way of reaching that group, and still might have no way of reaching each other.

+A **group** is a collection of programs that can all communicate via pipes either directly or indirectly.
+The programs you identified just a moment ago are all part of the same group.
+Now, they would like you to determine the total number of groups.

+In the example above, there were `2` groups: one consisting of programs `0,2,3,4,5,6`, and the other consisting solely of program `1`.

+**How many groups are there** in total?

+Your puzzle answer was `221`.

+That's the right answer!
+You are **one gold star** closer to debugging the printer.

+You have completed Day 12!

 [calendar]: https://github.com/JoshuaMorris/advent-of-code/raw/master/2017/12/advent-day-12.png "Advent of Code Day 12"